-Timber is one of PA's greatest natural resources.
+Timber is one of Pennsylvania's greatest natural resources.
 When William Penn arrived in 1682, it is estimated that 90% of the over 20 million acres now comprising the Commonwealth, were covered with dense stands of white pine, eastern hemlock and mixed hardwoods.
 Forests near the first settlements were cleared immediately to provide farming fields and to supply construction materials.
 Gradually, as agriculture and industry developed, the demand for wood products increased.

 By the eve of the Revolution, lumbering had spread into the interior of the Commonwealth.
-The Delaware, lower Susquehanna, and Schuylkill rivers were filled with rafts of lumber and logs, and the banks of creeks and rivers of Western PA were dotted with mills.
-While sawing lumber and building boats and ships represented the principal use of wood in PA's pioneering economy, the forest also furnished fuel, potash, tanbark, wood for furniture and coopering, rifle stocks, shingles, household utensils, charcoal - to name only a few of the many uses.
+The Delaware, lower Susquehanna, and Schuylkill rivers were filled with rafts of lumber and logs, and the banks of creeks and rivers of Western Pennsylvania were dotted with mills.
+While sawing lumber and building boats and ships represented the principal use of wood in Pennsylvania's pioneering economy, the forest also furnished fuel, potash, tanbark, wood for furniture and coopering, rifle stocks, shingles, household utensils, charcoal - to name only a few of the many uses.
 The export of lumber and its by-products was a worthwhile enterprise wherever it was possible to reach the ports of Philadelphia and Baltimore.

 After 1850, the rise of the lumber business was rapid and was given further impetus by the demand for lumber produced both by the Civil War and the growth of the country.
 The introduction of steam driven machinery, combined with the use of the circular saw blade revolutionized sawmilling.
-During the period between 1850 and 1870, the center of the lumber industry shifted into northern and central PA.
+During the period between 1850 and 1870, the center of the lumber industry shifted into northern and central Pennsylvania.
 Williamsport, with 29 sawmills, became known as the lumber capital of the world.
-It's great mills, strategically located on the Susquehanna River, were supplied by logs floated down river from tributary streams to the north.
+Its great mills, strategically located on the Susquehanna River, were supplied by logs floated down river from tributary streams to the north.
 The log boom, operated by the Susquehanna Boom Co., stretched seven miles along Williamsport's river front and was credited with a holding capacity of over 250 million board feet of lumber.
-It is within this period that PA was the greatest producing state in the nation.
+It is within this period that Pennsylvania was the greatest producing state in the nation.